-- 4.21.
-PIs are expected to: - take significant intellectual responsibility for the planning and conduct of the project and for any strategic decisions required in its pursuit and the communication of results; - b. have the relevant skills and experience to contribute to the project; - c. make a commitment to carrying out the project and not assume the role of a supplier of resources for work that will largely be undertaken by others; and/or - d. provide effective supervision, support and mentoring of research personnel, as required. - 4.22.
-Pls must not meet the eligibility criteria for Cls at the grant commencement date or at any time during the project activity period. - 4.23.
-PIs must be Australian citizens or Australian residents. - 4.24.
-Researchers who do not meet all of the eligibility criteria for being a CI may be PIs.

-For example, a participant may be a PI, if they would otherwise be a CI but will not reside predominantly in Australia for the project activity period.
+- 4.23 PIs are expected to: - take significant intellectual responsibility for the planning and conduct of the project and for any strategic decisions required in its pursuit and the communication of results; - b. have the relevant skills and experience to contribute to the project; - c. make a commitment to carrying out the project and not assume the role of a supplier of resources for work that will largely be undertaken by others; and/or - d. provide effective supervision, support and mentoring of research personnel, as required. - 4.24 PIs must not meet the eligibility criteria for CIs at the grant commencement date and, if successful, at any time during the project activity period. - 4.25 Only researchers who do not meet all of the eligibility criteria for being a CI may be PIs.
+For example, a participant may be a PI, if they would otherwise be a CI but will not reside in Australia for more than 50 percent of the project activity period.

-5. What the grant money can be used for
+5 What the grant money can be used for